google/comprehensive-rust/src/unsafe.md

 We will be seeing mostly safe Rust in this course, but it's important to know what Unsafe Rust is.

-Unsafe Rust does not mean the code is incorrect.
-It means that developers have turned off the compiler safety features and have to write correct code by themselves.
-It happens when the compiler no longer help them.

-Unsafe code is usually small, isolated and its correctness is usually well explained and  documented.
+Unsafe code is usually small and isolated, and its correctness should be carefully documented.
 It is usually wrapped in a safe abstraction layer.

 Unsafe Rust gives you access to five new capabilities: